Skip to main content

 4 mentions Positive Neutral Negative

 Cthulhu is praised for its excellent optimization, ensuring smooth performance without straining system resources.
-Players also appreciate the ability to select new abilities upon leveling up, enhancing combat performance.
+Players also appreciate the ability to select new abilities upon leveling up, enhancing their combat experience.

 • “Cthulhu is very well optimized and won’t strain your system at all.”